Taking inspiration from Jesus – our Immanuel – to bring light in the darkness and hope for the days ahead.

 - Isaiah 9:2, NASB The people who walk in darkness Will see a great light; Those who live in a dark land, The light will shine on them.

-This year has felt like a year of darkness to me, spiritually speaking.
+The past year has felt like a year of darkness to me, spiritually speaking.
 It has felt like wondering in the wilderness, or walking a dark path.

 God has ‘gone dark’ on me again: I have been dreaming, but my dreams have been confusing.
 God seems to have been deliberately leading me one way and then another, until I have totally lost the plot.
 The future is not clear at all.